wisnia74/openrct2-typescript-mod-template/README.md

 ## Notes

-If you've added a new mod folder to `plugin`, and the OpenRCT2 didn't seem like it registered it (and you had a running park), just load the save/quit to menu and load the save/start a new park, so OpenRCT2 loads the mods again.
+If you've added a new mod folder to `plugin`, and the OpenRCT2 didn't seem like it registered it (and you had a running park), just load the save/start a new park, so OpenRCT2 loads the mods again.
 Now when you overwrite them during development, there shouldn't be any problems with hot reload noticing file changes.

 ## Useful links